Digitalized-Energy-Systems/DistributedResourceOptimization.jl/CODE_OF_CONDUCT.md

-# Code of Conduct - DistributedOptimization.jl
+# Code of Conduct - DistributedResourceOptimization.jl

 ## Our Pledge